Media Contact: For Immediate Release

 Before they lace up their signature white Doc Marten boots and hit the streets as the pink glittery army, the women of the Pussyfooters represent a variety of professions, body types, ethnicities and ages.
 The Pussyfooters are doctors, teachers, attorneys, artists, engineers, writers, accountants, entrepreneurs, mothers, aunties, sisters, wives, grandmothers and more.

-The Pussyfooters’ support for Metro Center for Women and Children was a natural fit for this group that encourages empowerment, self-confidence and sisterhood.
+The Pussyfooters’ support for Metro Center for Community Advocacy was a natural fit for this group that encourages empowerment, self-confidence and sisterhood.
 But make no mistake — they have a good time doing it.
 The Pussyfooters’ motto is: “We are Majorettes from the Mothership sent here to help the party people get their groove on!”

-Blush Ball – a Party with a Purpose 2016 is Jan.
-15, 9 p.m.-12 a.m. at Generations Hall, 310 Andrew Higgins Drive, New Orleans, LA.
-The signature event hosted by the Pussyfooters all-female marching group is a fundraiser for Metropolitan Center for Women & Children (www.mcwcgno.org).
+Blush Ball – a Party with a Purpose 2018 is Jan.
+19, 9 p.m.-12 a.m. at Generations Hall, 310 Andrew Higgins Drive, New Orleans, LA.
+The signature event hosted by the Pussyfooters all-female marching group is a fundraiser for Metropolitan Center for Community Advocacy (www.mccagno.org).
 Advance tickets are $40 general admission and $60 for the Patron Party from 8-9 p.m., A limited number of VIP tables are available.
-Tickets are now available at www.blushball.org, through any Pussyfooters member, and at Miss Claudia’s on Magazine Street.
+Tickets are now available at www.blushball.org and through any Pussyfooters.
 For more information about the Pussyfooters, visit www.pussyfooters.org.